DominicSimpson/facprojectfour/README.md

 | manageQuantity     | Increases or decreases quantity of item via item button on screen  | None |
 | deleteButtons      | Handles deleting an item on the Cart page  | None |

 ###### The displayCart function generated dynamically the items added to cart, along with the price.
-This led to a number of issues with how the price was displayed, which was solved using the toFixed method, with an argument of the number 2 specified.
+This led to a number of issues with how the price was displayed, with long non-integer numbers.
+This was solved using the toFixed method, with an argument of the number 2 specified.
 This ensured that the price did not include more than two numerical digits after the decimal.
-However, there still appears to be a problem, whereby if the last digit in the two digits after the decimal is 0, it'll only print out the first digit.
-You can see that here.
+However, there still appeared to be a problem, whereby if the last digit in the two digits after the decimal was 0, it would still only print out the first digit.
+You can see that here with the :

 ![Screenshot of Cart page of Fruit Shop website](https://user-images.githubusercontent.com/52511353/190412278-7e32bccd-05cb-46bf-949a-663a20d57286.jpg)